-Dow rockets to 24,000, building on incredible post-election surge
+Dow rockets past 24,000, building on incredible post-election surge

 And just like that, Wall Street is celebrating another milestone: Dow 24,000.

+The Dow soared 332 points on Thursday as investors cheered signs that the Senate is making progress on a package of tax cuts.
+The 1.4% surge was the Dow's best since March 1.

-Barely a month after hitting 23,000, the Dow reached the latest landmark on Thursday just after the opening bell.
+The latest market milestone occurred barely a month after the Dow hit 23,000.

-It's yet more evidence of excitement among investors about the strengthening economy, record corporate profits and progress in Congress on tax cuts for businesses.
+It's yet more evidence of excitement among investors about the strengthening economy and record corporate profits that could be bolstered by the GOP plan to slash corporate taxes.
+The tax cut plan received critical support on Thursday from Republican Senator John McCain.

 The S&P 500 and Nasdaq are also near all-time highs.
 The latter is up a whopping 30% since the election.